damex/spec-package-builder/README.md

 The `Makefile` accepts `SPEC_FILE` as a mandatory input, allowing you to specify the path to the spec file included in the `SPECS` directory.

-Currently, packages and their corresponding spec files are built and tested only for `Red Hat Enterprise Linux 9` and its derivatives like `Alma Linux 9` and `Rocky Linux 9`.
+Currently, packages and their corresponding spec files are built and tested only for `Red Hat Enterprise Linux 9`, `Red Hat Enterprise Linux 10` and its derivatives like `Alma Linux 9`, `Alma Linux 10`, `Rocky Linux 9` and `Rocky Linux 10`.

 [Follow here if you want to build packages yourself](#Usage).